 Open the database you want to compact on close.

-- From the Office button, select Access Options
+- For Access 2007, from the Office button, select

 - Select the Current Database item on the left border

 Select the Tools | Options menu option to open the Access Options form

 On the General tab, check the "Compact on Close" box:

 Turning on "Compact on Close" certainly helps ensure that